 Index fund managers, including the Big Three, have a web of financially-significant business ties with corporate managers, so they may pay close attention to how corporate managers perceive them.
 One important source of such investment manager revenue that has received considerable attention relates to defined contribution plans, commonly referred to as "401(k) plans".
 The assets under management in 401(k) plans were over \$4.7 trillion in 2015, most which came from employees of public companies.
 Over 60% of 401(k) assets were held in mutual funds.
-Index fund managers derive a substantial proportion of their revenues from 401(k) plans in two ways: (i) by providing administration services to such plans, and (ii) by having their
+Index fund managers derive a substantial proportion of their revenues from 401(k) plans in two ways: (i) by providing administration services to such plans, and (ii) by having their index funds included in the menu of investment options available to plan participants.

-49 In the second example used in Section I.C, where the expected gain is only 0.01%, nondeference is against the interests of the index fund manager if the cost of nondeference is greater than \$500.
+57 In the second example used in Section I.D, where the expected gain is only 0.01%, nondeference is against the interests of the index fund manager if the cost of nondeference is greater than \$500.

-50 401(k) plans are so-called for the section of the Internal Revenue Code that governs the tax treatment of "qualified cash or deferred arrangement," which is how these plans are structured.
-See Internal Revenue Code, 26 U.S. § 401(k)
+58 401(k) plans are so-called for the section of the Internal Revenue Code that governs the tax treatment of "qualified cash or deferred arrangement," which is how these plans are structured.
+See Internal Revenue Code, 26 U.S. § 401(k).

-51 Sean Collins, Sarah Holden, James Duvall & Elena Barone Chism, The Economics of Providing 401(k) Plans: Services, Fees, and Expenses, 2015, 22 ICI RES.
+59 Sean Collins et al., The Economics of Providing 401(k) Plans: Services, Fees, and Expenses, 2015, 22 ICI RES.
 PERSP.
-2 (2016)
+2 (2016).